Updated on June 14, 2025

 - You are at least 18 years old and actively engaged in agriculture.

 If you farm, there’s a good chance KCC is for you.
+Owner cultivators and those needing investment credit for farm assets maintenance are also eligible.

 You don’t need to collect a pile of papers to apply.
 Just a few key documents are enough.
 This helps banks process your loan faster.